ShraboniBanerjee/Task-Manager/README.md

 ## Demo

-Check out the live demo hosted in Firebase [here](https://task-manager-app-fd207.web.app/sign-in).
+Check out the live demo of the website hosted in Firebase [here](https://task-manager-app-fd207.web.app/sign-in).

 Please download the Video version of the Output: ![Download Here](output.mp4)